SMAC-Group/course_intro_statistics/chapters/chapter4.md

 In this chapter we will discuss different elements regarding data manipulation with `R`.

-Data are rarely presented in a format suitable for statistical analysis.
+In practice, data are commonly not presented in a format that is suitable for statistical analysis.
 Indeed, it is common to clean and transform data before proceeding to a statistical analysis.
-Common type of operations are recoding and cleaning variables, computing new variables, transforming variables or their type, pivoting data and joining several data sources together.
-All these operations on data constitute the pre-processing part of an analysis and it is known to be the most time consuming part of an analysis on data collected on an empirical context
+Common types of operations include cleaning and transforming variables, computing new variables, and joining different variables together.
+All these operations on data constitute the pre-processing stage of an analysis and it is known to be very time consuming.

-We define the process of transforming, cleaning and mapping data from one "raw" data format to another format more appropriate for statistical analysis as **data wrangling (or data munging, data cleansing, data pre-processing)**.
-The goal of data wrangling is to assure quality and useful data for statistical analysis.
+We define the process of cleaning, transforming and mapping data from one "raw" data format to another format more appropriate for statistical analysis as **data wrangling (or data munging, data cleaning, data pre-processing)**.
+The goal of data wrangling is to assure suitable data for statistical analysis.

-`R` provides various tools for such operations on data and especially packages from the [`tidyverse`](https://www.tidyverse.org/) collection of `R` packages.
+`R` provides various tools for operations on data, such as the packages from the [`tidyverse`](https://www.tidyverse.org/) collection of `R` packages.

-For the sake of the example, we will assume tabular data for all operations presented in this chapter.
+To demonstrate, we will assume tabular data for all operations presented in this chapter.

 </exercise>